getify/You-Dont-Know-JS/up & going/ch1.md

 Here, if `amount < bank_balance` is `true`, we'll print out `"I'll take the accessory!"` and add the `9.99` to our `amount` variable.
 Otherwise, the `else` clause says we'll just politely respond with `"No, thanks."` and leave `amount` unchanged.

-As we discussed in "Values & Types", values which aren't already of an expected type are often coerced to that type.
+As we discussed in "Values & Types" earlier, values which aren't already of an expected *type* are often coerced to that *type*.
 The `if` statement expects a `boolean`, but if you pass it something that's not already `boolean`, coercion will occur.

-Certain values in JavaScript are considered "falsy" if when asked to coerce to a `boolean`, they become `false` -- these include values like `0` and `""`.
-Other values are called "truthy" because when asked to coerce to a `boolean` they become `true` -- these include values like `99.99` and `"free"`.
+JavaScript defines a list of specific values that are considered "falsy" because when coerced to a `boolean`, they become `false` -- these include values like `0` and `""`.
+Any other value not on the "falsy" list is automatically "truthy" -- when coerced to a `boolean` they become `true`.
+Truthy values include things like `99.99` and `"free"`.
+See "Truthy & Falsy" in Chapter 2 for more information.

-*Conditionals* exist in other forms, too.
-For example, the `switch` statement is like a short-hand for a series of `if..else` statements (see Chapter 2).
+*Conditionals* exist in other forms besides the `if`.
+For example, the `switch` statement can be used as a short-hand for a series of `if..else` statements (see Chapter 2).
 Loops (see "Loops") use a *conditional* to determine if the loop should keep going or stop.

-**Note:** For more information about the coercions that can occur implicitly in conditionals' test expressions, see Chapter 4 of the *"Types & Grammar"* title of this series.
+**Note:** For deeper information about the coercions that can occur implicitly in *conditionals*' test expressions, see Chapter 4 of the *"Types & Grammar"* title of this series.

 ## Loops